 Christmas in Canada Traditions

 The influence of Europe can be seen in Christmas in Canada in the celebrations and the various customs and traditions of the holiday.
 Many different cultures come together to form the traditional Christmas in Canada festivities.
 It can vary quite a bit from family to family, depending on their particular heritage.
+Here we will cover all sorts of Canadian Christmas traditions and customs – everything you need to know to be in Canada for Christmas.

 The midnight mass is the central celebration of French Canadians on Xmas eve, where they display a nativity scene beneath a Xmas tree.
 After the mass, the family has a huge banquet as part of the Christmas traditions of Canada.
 Gift-giving occurs on New Year’s Day.

-Traditionally, for the English Canadians, the Christmas traditions of Canada feasts usually include a roast goose or beef and plum pudding.
+Traditionally, for the English Canadians, the Christmas traditions of Canada feasts usually include a turkey, roast goose or beef and plum pudding.
 The homes are decorated with pine bough and kissing balls.
 They also sing the ancient carols during the period.
-They also enjoy mince pies, Christmas Crakers, and other traditionally British Christmas icons.
+They also enjoy mince pies, Christmas Crackers, and other traditionally British Christmas icons.

 While most people have a ‘Christmas Tree’, German Canadians have the ‘Tannenbaum’ in the place of honor in their homes.
 Some families still tell their children the stories of await the Christkindl, a messenger from the Christ child.
 Some traditional Canadian/German foods at Christmas are Stolen and cookies.
 Trees, ancient carols, gingerbread houses, and advent calendars are major parts of the traditions as they celebrate Christmas in Canada.